cloudmesh-community/book/chapters/cloud/virtualization.md

 The term IOMMU is an abbreviation for input–output memory management unit.
 An IOMMU allows through virtual adresses to interface with physical adresses, allowing external  direct-memory-access–capable IO devices to interface with the main memory [@iommu-1].
 AMD's I/O Virtualization Technology (AMD-Vi) was originally called *IOMMU*.

-To use Intel's *Virtualization Technology for Directed I/O* (VT-d), both the motherboard chipset and system firmware (BIOS or UEFI) need to fully support the IOMMU I/O virtualization functionality for it to be usable.[@iommu-2]
+To use Intel's *Virtualization Technology for Directed I/O* (VT-d), both the motherboard chipset and system firmware (BIOS or UEFI) need to fully support the IOMMU I/O virtualization functionality for it to be usable [@iommu-2].

-### Selected Virtualization Software and Tools
+### Selected VM Virtualization Software and Tools

 A number of noteworthy virtualization software and tools exist which make the development and use of virtualization on the hardware possible.
 They include